Graduate Academic Regulations

 Revalidation of Out-of-Date Courses

+Students enrolled in a Certificate, Master’s, or Specialist program may, with permission of the academic department, request revalidation of USC graduate courses over six years old, at the time of graduation, for inclusion on the program of study.
 Students enrolled in a doctoral program at the University of South Carolina may, with permission of the academic program, request revalidation of USC graduate courses over 10 years old for inclusion on the doctoral program of study.
 Each academic unit will determine whether a course is appropriate for revalidation.
-All instructions for revalidation must be followed and the Permit for Revalidation Examination (PRE) form must be completed and submitted to the dean of The Graduate School for approval prior to revalidation.
+All instructions for revalidation must be followed and the Permit for Revalidation Examination (PRE) form must be completed and submitted to the dean of the Graduate School for approval prior to revalidation.
 Proof of payment of revalidation fees must be submitted with the Permit for Revalidation Examination form.

 Note: Coursework taken at other institutions may not be revalidated.